ckm3/Py-PDM/docs/source/introduction.rst

    >>> print(f'Period is {1 / freq[np.argmin(theta)]:.3f}')
    # Period is 6.289

-You can also plot the freq vs theta to find the minima.
+We can also plot the freq vs theta to find the minima.

 .. code-block:: python